Real-life game-changer learnings on diversity and bias

 Learning moment 1, anyone can make a difference

 Recently, a friend emailed me out of the blue.
 This is a friend I hadn’t heard from in years.
 He had attended a career development session I facilitated almost 15 years ago.
 In the midst of the social unrest towards Asians, his email arrived with perfect timing.
-Prior to his email, I was frustrated with so many acts of bias in the media.
+Prior to his email, I was frustrated with many acts of bias in the media.
 Despite the public’s acknowledgment of bias, I didn’t think any change was happening.
 I was skeptical that any progress would be made in the future.

 Email that inspired me